LaunchCodeEducation/java-web-dev-curriculum/content/authentication/reading/creating-user-model/_index.md

 ## A `User` Model

 {{% notice blue Note "rocket" %}}
 You can use the [add-tags branch](https://github.com/LaunchCodeEducation/CodingEventsJava/tree/add-tags) as your starting point for this section.
+Be sure to create a new branch as you begin your work.
 {{% /notice %}}

 A model class representing users needs, at a minimum, fields representing username and password.